Updated August 19, 2023

 - Make the header field in the center.

-- Also, choose the background color other than white.
+- Also, choose a background color other than white.
 Here we will use a light blue color.

 Now the data is looking more presentable.